 1. Dacast

-This platform is designed for broadcasters from enterprises, schools, and other professional organizations
+This platform is designed for broadcasters from enterprises, schools, and other professional organizations.
+For you, that means a high-quality live-streaming experience for your viewers.

 Basic Functionality:

-Dacast provides comprehensive live streaming and online video hosting services.
-Users can embed videos on their own websites while maintaining 100% control of their content.
-Among other features, Dacast offers an integrated paywall, password protection, referrer restriction, and an analytics dashboard.
+Dacast provides comprehensive live streaming and online video hosting solutions.
+Users can embed videos on their websites while maintaining 100% content control.
+Dacast offers an integrated paywall, password protection, referrer restriction, and analytics dashboard, among other features.
+Dacast is also one of the few video streaming platforms with an ICP license for VOD and live streaming in China.

 Key Features: